mroam/backgammon/src/README.txt

 [The TerraIM (instant messaging) project (http://terraim.sourceforge.net/index.php) has updates in 2008 from georgevulov@hotmail.com]
-[A search online in fall 2012 finds a Cody Planteen involved with a "Quiklst" project that is part of a Georgia Tech embedded controller.]
+[A search online in fall 2012 finds a Cody Planteen involved with a "Quiklst" project that is part of a Georgia Tech embedded controller.
+"frostgiant@msn.com" is a dead address, bounced 2012 Nov.]

 Revised by Josh G. & Julien S. & Mike Roam starting Sep 2011.